aspirity-inc/easydev/documentation/src/content/docs/components/Inputs/masked-input.md

 title: Masked Input
 ---

-The Masked Input wrapper component is a complete form control including a label, input, and help text.
-Instead of Input you need to set mask for need input.
+Masked Input allows the user to enter text in the desired format.
 You can use it to mask phone number, tickets, etc. inputs.

 The Masked Input has the next props: mask, label, error, warning, message, isLoading, icons, renderExtraMessage, maskPlaceholder, alwaysShowMask.
 [See there](/?path=/docs/core-inputs-maskedinput--docs) to get more information.